Aruba Population 2020

 The largest city and capital is Oranjestad, located near the western end of the island.
 Often called "Playa," it has a population estimated at 30,000.

 Aruba's population is believed to be 80% mixed Black/White/Caribbean Amerindian and 20% other ethnicities.
-The Arawak heritage is especially strong on the island.
-The Arawak are a group of people indigenous to the Caribbean and are believed to be the natives whom Christopher Columbus encountered in 1492.
+Aruba has a very strong Arawak heritage compared to other Caribbean islands.
+The Arawak are a group of people indigenous to the Caribbean and are believed to be the natives Christopher Columbus encountered in 1492.
 While there are no full-blooded aboriginals remaining, the features of many islanders shows their heritage.
-Most of the population descended from the Arawak, as well as Spanish, Italian, Dutch, French, British, Portuguese and African ancestors.
+Most of the population is descended from the Arawak, as well as Spanish, Italian, Dutch, French, British, Portuguese and African ancestors.